ninosetien1804/HackathonQro2023/README.md

 ### Prediction Dataset (Predecir.zip)

 - Description: A subset of the test data from the Microorganism Database used for manual predictions.
-It contains two folders, one for virus and one for bacteria, with images numbered for reference.
+It contains two folders, one for viruses and one for bacteria, with images numbered for reference.

 ## Installation